fzammetti/knowledge-base/Git/README.md

 # Git
 ----------

-##	If you get an error about filenames being too long on a pull, run the following command in the git bin directory:
+##  If you get an error about filenames being too long on a pull, run the following command in the git bin directory

     git config --system core.longpaths true

-##	To copy a repo into a newly created remote repo, including all history, tags and branches:
+##  To copy a repo into a newly created remote repo, including all history, tags and branches

 First, clone original repo: